cosmicdonut1/Battery_lifetime/README.md

 # Project Battery Lifetime
+(dataset is private, ask me if you need it)

 ## 1. Data Validation and Cleaning
 - **Data Integrity Checks:** Ensure data accuracy and completeness. ✓